sugarcontent/autocompaste-html/README.md

 $ python -m http.server         // Python 3
 ```

 Visit [http://localhost:8000/](http://localhost:8000/) in your web browser (Chrome preferred) to see the welcome screen for the experiment.
 Github not only hosts code, it can also serve static content from repositories via [Github Pages](https://pages.github.com/).
 Pushing to the `gh-pages` branch of your repository will update the publicly accessible website for your project.
 You can try out this repository at [http://yangshun.github.io/autocompaste-html](http://yangshun.github.io/autocompaste-html).
 For your own forked repository, visit `http://<your username>.github.io/autocompaste-html`.
-Hosting the experiment on the WWW is a good way to let your friends participate in the experiment remotely.
+Hosting the experiment on the WWW is a simple way to let your friends participate in the experiment remotely.
 However, be sure to make your forked repository private to avoid being plagiarised.

 ### Interface Walkthrough